SystemsApproach/book/e2e/tcp.rst

 multiplexing of several streams onto a single transport connection, to avoid the head-of-line blocking that may arise when a single packet is dropped while other useful data continues to arrive.
-And it preserves the congestion avoidance properties of TCP, an important aspect of transport protocols that we return to in :ref:`Chapter 6 <Chapter 6:
+And it preserves (and in some ways improves on) the congestion avoidance properties of TCP, an important aspect of transport protocols that we return to in :ref:`Chapter 6 <Chapter 6:
 Congestion Control>`.

+HTTP went through a number of versions (1.0, 1.1, 2.0, discussed in :ref:`Section 9.1 <9.1 Traditional Applications>`) in an effort to map its requirements more cleanly onto the capabilities of TCP.
+With the arrival of QUIC, HTTP/3 is now able to leverage a transport layer that was explicitly designed to meet the application requirements of the Web.

 QUIC is a most interesting development in the world of transport protocols.
 Many of the limitations of TCP have been known for decades,